Creating an account has many benefits:

 A helmet's job first and foremost is to provide protection.
-Constructed from Polycarbonate, this Grey K1 offers excellent protection and performance without having to break the bank.
+Constructed from Polycarbonate, this Hi-Vis Yellow K1 offers excellent protection and performance without having to break the bank.
 The chinstrap is an important part of the helmet’s effectiveness in a crash and It is also the part that you interact with the most when putting on and taking off the helmet.
-The K1 features a Micrometric buckle.
-This is a safe and user friendly buckle, it allows for easy adjustments and unlike any other style of buckles you can actually operate this buckle with your gloves on.
+The K1 features a Double-D buckle.
+This is probably the oldest style buckle and has the simplest design.
+Yet it is considered to be the safest to date and Double-D chin straps are the only ones allowed on the racetrack.
 Of course all of our helmets are certified and road legal for European roads as this helmet is ECE 22.05 approved.
 This safety rating is also road legal in many other countries like Australia and Canada.

 A helmet is arguably the most expressive piece of gear that a motorcyclist can wear.
 Especially full face helmets come in a wide range of color options and even replicas of your favorite MotoGP riders.
-If you are looking for a Blue, Grey, Hi-Vis Yellow helmet this particular version of the K1 is a great choice!
+If you are looking for a Black, Green helmet this particular version of the K1 is a great choice!
 It has a Replica design and a Gloss paint finish.
 Do you like the helmet, but are just not in love with the color?
 We have all available colors from the K1 right here!

 The circumference of your head provides a good guideline for the size you need for a helmet.
 Use a tape measure to measure the widest circumference of your head.
 For most people, this point is about an inch above your eyebrows, along the junction of your ear and over the lump on the back of your head.
 In the size chart you will find which size fits the circumference of your head in cm.